Logo Waldemar Muhl

 Jetbrains' AI Assistant Review

 Recently, I decided to try out the AI assistant that’s become native in Jetbrains’ products.
 I use Rider for my backend code (predominantly) and WebStorm for front-endy stuff.
 After my initial trial ran out, I realised I hadn’t really gotten a good chance to use it so I forked out for the subscription and thought I’d do a bit of a review of my findings.
 What model is it running?
 It has been claimed that when asked what version of GPT the assistant is based on that it answered “GPT-3”.
+Jetbrains reassured people that they will use whatever model is best suited to helping their customers and (at the time of writing this post) it is powered by GPT-4 and that this is a known bug in GPT-4.

 • reviews